Japan Process Service

-The Minister for Foreign Affairs refers the documents sent to it to the competent court clerk.
-The court clerk informs the addressee of the documents to be served and the addressee then either presents himself/herself to the court or requests that they be forwarded to him/her.
-In the latter case special postal service will be effected (Article 49 of the Mail Act; the postman will draw up a report of the delivery).
+The Minister for Foreign Affairs refers to the documents sent to the competent court clerk.
+The court clerk informs the addressee of the documents to be served, and the addressee then either presents himself/herself to the court or requests that they be forwarded to him/her.
+A special postal service will be effected (Article 49 of the Mail Act; the postman will draw up a delivery report).
 When the person to be served refuses to accept the documents or fails to appear or to apply for forwarding the documents to him/her within three weeks of the date on which he/she was informed, the documents will be returned to the applicant.

 Service by a particular method (Art.
 5(1)(b))

-When it is so requested, a marshal will effect service by delivering the document directly to the person after ascertaining that he/she is the addressee.
+When requested, a marshal will effect service by delivering the document directly to the person after ascertaining that he/she is the addressee.